How to Be Strategic With Your Retirement Withdrawals

 Co-founder and Wealth Manager, Dynamic Wealth Strategies

 Adam Tau is the co-founder and Wealth Manager at Dynamic Wealth Strategies.
-He began his financial career on Wall Street just after the 2008 financial crisis but eventually decided to create an independent practice with his wife and co-founder of Dynamic Wealth Strategies, Rebecca Miller.
-He has a Bachelor of Science in psychology from Salisbury University.
+He began his financial career on Wall Street just after the 2008 financial crisis.
+Later, he decided to create an independent practice with his wife and co-founder of Dynamic Wealth Strategies, Rebecca Miller.
+He has a Bachelor of Science in Psychology from Salisbury University.